RosboneMako/MakoMiniD/README.md

 The reverb effet can be tweaked using the available controls.
 Specifically room size which expands the delays in time.
 The low pass filter and built-in chorus applied to the wet effect helps smooth the echoes.

-Modulation Effect #2 can be applied to the wet effect.

 EXTERNAL IMPULSE RESPONSES<br/>